Trigger Orchestrated campaigns using a signal trigger-signal

 NOTE

-If you pass a parameter in the API call that has not been defined in the scheduler, the API call still succeeds and the parameter is propagated, and you can use it in expressions.
-However, the orchestrated campaign interface will not help you use it—for example, the Test activity will not list or show parameters that were not defined in the scheduler.
+For Orchestrated campaigns triggered by the REST API, if you pass a parameter in the API call that has not been defined in the scheduler, the API call still succeeds and the parameter is propagated, and you can use it in expressions.
+However, the orchestrated campaign interface will not help you use it — for example, the Test activity will not list or show parameters that were not defined in the scheduler.

-Build your campaign on the canvas, then optionally test it in draft by triggering the signal via the API before you publish.
+Build your campaign on the canvas, then test it in Draft before you publish by sending the signal through the REST API.

 1. Add and connect activities (audience, targeting, deliveries) on the canvas.
 Learn how to orchestrate campaign activities